 Families radiate personality, connection, and creativity in abundance.
 There is no need to stage it.
 And isn’t this what we want to remember with our photographs?
 The original, raw and unscripted version of the people we love?

-At my house, raw emotion is worn on your sleeve, right next to the peanut butter handstreak.
-There is an outpouring of morning kisses and giggles harmonizing with the hangry monster-baby on the floor.
-I can hear ninja kicks going on in the bedroom overhead.
-All of this before the coffee-maker has finished brewing in the morning.
+At my house, emotion is worn on your sleeve, right next to the peanut butter handstreak.
+There are morning kisses and giggles harmonizing with the hangry monster-baby on the floor.
+I can hear ninja kicks thumping in the bedroom upstairs.
+All of this before the coffee-maker has finished brewing.

-You see, our personal photographs give us stories, memories, and a little bit of history to hang on to.
-Most of your powerful, stick-with-you memories come from a familiar place.
-Your home, your street where you ride bikes, the town lake you where you spend summer evenings, the pizza place the kids love.
+Photographs of our daily life give us stories, memories, and a little bit of history to hang on to.
+Most of our powerful, stick-with-you memories come from a familiar place.
+Your home, your street where you ride bikes, the town lake you where you spend summer evenings, the pizzaria the kids love.
 The places of your memories are packed with meaning for you, and will lend themselves to photographs that find a deep, cozy spot in your heart.
 This is the power of documentary-style images.

 Documentary photographs can remind us of little gestures and nuances we might later forget.
 They can capture a glance or a hug or a head tilt that shows a bond in a way that many never get to see.
 They can help us remember how life felt at a particular time, and not just how it looked.
 They can help us describe it to our grown children as they embark on their own parenting adventures.

 Hang these memories on your walls, or put them in an album to share, and suddenly you've created something lasting out of your experiences.
 You've solidified these memories so they don't just live in your mind.
-Your children will grow up seeing and hearing their own stories on display, building confidence in who they are and where they come from.
+Your children will grow up seeing and hearing their own stories, building confidence in who they are and where they come from.